Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 They will also have WEBP alternatives created at different sizes, for use in responsive images.

 You can run this manually using  `node ./src/img.js`.
+Only changed images will be processed.

 By default, this is part of the `npm run dev` script in `package.json` for Astro Boilerplate:

 ```json
 "dev": "node ./src/img.js && astro dev",